What are Varicose Veins?

 If I have varicose veins and they are prominent and painful, what should I do?

 Please seek an experienced, plastic surgeon with significant experience in varicose vein removal.
 Please call Dr. Katzen today at 310-859-7770 to schedule a consultation to finally get rid of those varicose veins once and for all.
 Dr. Katzen and his staff will treat you from start to finish.
-Dr. Katzen has convenient offices in Beverly Hills, Las Vegas.
+Dr. Katzen has a convenient office in Beverly Hills.